 Game distributed by Epic Marketing.
 Original game & concept by Mark Sibly; concept management by James Caygill and additional software design by Dave Newton; game story by Chris Murfin; and level design by Gareth Murfin.

 Coding by Gareth Murfin; utilities created by Dave Newton; chunky-to-planar (c2p) routines by Peter McGavin and Iain Barclay.
-Graphics by James Caygill; additional gfx by Jason Jordache.
+Graphics by Gareth Murfin and James Caygill; additional gfx by Jason Jordache.
 Sound FX & intro voices by Chris Burns and Richard Murfin.

 Min.
 Requirements: ECS chipset, 68020 CPU, 2MB ram, CDROM drive, HD.